View all Uncle Eddy |

 Apostles, (entered heaven in the first century)

-The great thing about the Apostles is how normal they were.
-Jesus Christ always chooses ordinary people to become extraordinary saints.
-You should keep that in mind, because it applies to you too.
-To do something magnificent for the Kingdom of Christ takes nothing more than the grace of God united to a generous, loving heart, like the hearts of Philip and James.
-In the fourth Gospel, we get to know Philip pretty well.
+In the fourth Gospel we get to know Philip pretty well.
 Remember when he first meets Jesus and our Lord invites him, “Follow me”?
 Then he goes to Nathaniel to tell him that he’s found the Messiah.
 Nathaniel doesn’t believe him, and Philip responds with the simplest, most appropriate answer an apostle can give: “Come and see.”
-No highbrow theology there, just common sense and a lot of faith.
+That shows a potent combination of good theology, common sense and a lot of faith.
 Of course, it ended up killing him in the end – after spreading the gospel in northern Syria he was crucified upside down by the Romans, martyred just like all other Apostles (except for John, of course).

 What did you think?